YedMavus/ML-Notes/content/Week-1/W1Lec5.md

 | **Bias** | Decreases | Decreases | Remains the same |
 | **Variance** | Increases | Increases | Decreases |

+## Generalisation of Performance

+How good does the LA perform when given new training examples?
+This can be controlled by controlling the bias and variance.

 <incomplete>